Rishon1983/vite-base-project/README.md

 # vite-base-project

-This is base empty vite-vue project
+This is the a base empty vite-vue project